Mount Merapi, Indonesia: What to pack, what to wear, and when to go [2024]

 Travel neck pillow

-A plug adapter that supports outlet types C and F. It's important that you choose the right kind.
-A lot of adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. Make sure to get the necessary type.
+The vast majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
 If your devices can't do that they could burn up.
-This one should be appropriate for most places.
+This one should be appropriate for most countries.

 December